Author’s Note: This article was originally posted in November 2020 and has been completely revamped and updated to keep up with the changes.

 Which platform should I invest in if I haven’t customised my Google Analytics yet?

 Google Analytics 4 is now the default solution for new installations.
+With Universal Analytics going away, I’d focus any new installation on Google Analytics 4.

 Final thoughts on the future of Google Analytics 4